ohmqtt/ohmqtt_python/README.md

 ### TLS

-Optionally use TLS and provide a TLS context when connecting to a broker.
+Optionally use TLS and provide your own TLS context when connecting to a broker.

 ### Properties

-ΩQTT gives you easy access to all PUBLISH, SUBSCRIBE, AUTH and CONNECT optional properties.
+ΩQTT gives you complete access to all PUBLISH, SUBSCRIBE, AUTH and CONNECT optional properties.

+### Automatic Topic Alias

+Set an alias policy when publishing a message and a topic alias will be generated, if allowed by the broker.

+### Toolkit

+ΩQTT is built on a toolkit for efficiently serializing MQTT control messages.
+Use it to build your own custom implementation, or to serialize your own payloads.

+### Compatibility

+ΩQTT is tested on Linux and Windows with CPython versions 3.10-3.13.
+It should work on any platform that CPython runs on.

-### Diminutive Profile
+### Reliability

-ΩQTT is obsessively optimized for low memory use and high throughput.
-ΩQTT is obsessively tested and analyzed by a suite of tests and static analysis tools.
+ΩQTT has been implemented to a high standard of test coverage and static analysis, from the beginning.

-ΩQTT has no runtime dependencies.
+### Performance

+Every drop of pure Python performance has been squeezed out of serialization and the event loop.
+You're not using Python because it's fast, but it can't hurt.

 ## TODO for 0.1

+* Auth
 * Instructions
 * Error handling and validation
-* Client interface review
+* Refactor Session

 ## TODO for 1.0

+* E2E Tests
 * Autodoc
-* Subscription identifiers
-* Portability (Windows)
 * Publish automation

 ## Development